Deputy Director, Head of Operations

 Prior to joining DCAF, Hans served as (conscript) First Lieutenant in the Royal Netherlands’ Army, and worked as a consultant at the management consultancy firm “ODPR” (of the Netherlands Association of Municipalities) and as an assistant professor at the Netherlands’ Defense Academy.

 He holds an MA in Public Administration (finance and management) from the University of Twente and a PhD in social sciences from Tilburg University in the Netherlands.

-In June 2018, Sophie Pagnetti-Takorian assumed the newly created position of Head of the Resource Department.
+In June 2018, Sophie Pagnetti-Takorian assumed the newly created position of Head of the People, Resources and Organization Department.
 In this role, she is responsible for leading and developing DCAF's overall resource management to increase efficiency, impact, and value.
 Sophie is actively involved in matters relating to people, culture, and duty of care, including mental wellbeing, gender, climate, and protection of personal integrity.

 Sophie's responsibilities also include driving the financial strategy, directing the financial planning cycle, and improving the control environment to monitor and mitigate key risks.
 She is responsible for devising and driving the human resource strategy and overseeing legal matters and the development of information systems.